remaro-network/auv_profeat/README.md

 (5) filter(printall, R{"time"}max=? [ F _s=done ], "init")
 (6) filter(printall, Pmin=? [ G "safe" ], "init")
 ```
 After a PRISM header, it specifies the model type, the modules and the variables of the PRISM file that was automatically translated from the ProFeat file.
-Then, the analysed properties are listed.
-They are different from the properties specified in `casestudy.fprops` because they have been translated to PRISM properties.
+Then the analysed properties are listed.
+They are slightly different from the properties specified in `casestudy.fprops` because they have been translated to PRISM properties.

 For each of the properties, the `out.log` file then includes a paragraph, separated by `----`, with the analysis results.
 For example, the paragraph for determining the minimum probability of finally reaching the state "done" should look like the following.
 ```Bash